Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 6. a basis for developing organizing standards for DAOs that can eb adapted to fit more specific contexts
 7. a basis for determingin if an organization's practices and design is embracing DAO expectations
 8. a basis for badging an organization's practices and design as embracing DAO expectations or DAO-compliant, for individuals and organizations
+9. a set of ideals for how DAOs should operate
+9. a set of ideals for how DAOs should be designed

+### Discussion

+Can include references to how we describe principles (more a lit. synthesis?), and what we hope for them to do as a general guideline for DAOs. (pretty much, how we came up with principle)

+From here, maybe get the concepts and themes, and how they end up in principle (or how to group principles under themes).

+outline:

+1. principle description
+2. lit. that lead to principle

+Can say principles are like co-op principles?
+And refer to jen radebaugh article and dymitro dexe protcol guy's article in that there is a need for principles

+The principles are as a set of ideals (or simply key domains to assess DAOs?) for the operation of DAOs, similar to the Rochdale Principles for cooperatives.[^10]

+Currently, there is not a set of ideals (or meta-narrative logic) to guide the operation of DAOs, especially towards the OD goal, and for balancing the social and technical sides of DAOs.[^11] [^12]

+The principles generally emerged from observations of DAOs and the DAO ecosystem, detailed (or documented) in the academic and grey literature.

+In the following paragraphs, we describe the literature that led to us developing the principle (or ideal) for DAOs. **Or isntead, here is our snippets/quotes table descrbinnig the quotes we extracted from the literature, and the principles the quote was classified under.**

+#### BSP

+In general, most small tokenholders cannot meanignully (i.e., any actions they take are not determinative in the outcome of a decision) participate in a DAO.

+#### HCAG

+>The use of algorithmic (or automated) systems in governance should support human decision-making and humane practices, rather than replacing or removing humans from governance.
+In other words, preventing a DAO’s use of algorithmic decision-making to lead to the DAO becoming a panopticon or the downfall of the DAO.

+HCAG was included as a principle, as of Version 0.9, because we believe that DAOs should utilize algorithmic governance, in addition to social governance, in a way that is human-centered (i.e., reduces risks to DAO participants, acknowledging the subjectivity of algorithm development, and making algorithms more explainable given the DAO's objective for the algorithm).

+Our rationale is supported by or we based our rationale on

+1. Is a "Decentralized Autonomous Organization" a Panopticon?: Algorithmic governance as creating and mitigating vulnerabilities in DAOs

+In *Is a "Decentralized Autonomous Organization" a Panopticon?: Algorithmic governance as creating and mitigating vulnerabilities in DAOs*, Kelsie Nabben discusses how algorithmic governance in DAOs can create and mitigate vulnerabilities in DAOs, with a case study on the use of algorithmic reputation in Gitcoin.

+%% use this as template for lit. used for principles%% Nabben highlights ...

+Important themes or snippets from the paper include:

+1. > I argue that humans and algorithms are co-constitutive, and the difference between algorithmic governance in DAOs and existing digital platforms is that creation and amendment of the rules is participatory in nature.
+2. > This subjectivity makes setting the rules of decentralized governance systems akin to the practice of policy making, in which algorithms perform and execute instructions in the way that they are encoded to do so to conduct governance functions [29].
+3.

 ### Questionnaire
-The questoinnaire operationalizes the principles, thereby providing a means for setting measurable expectations for DAO organizing (or design components for DAOs).
+The questionnaire operationalizes the principles, thereby providing a means for setting measurable expectations for DAO organizing (or design components for DAOs).

 The questoinnaire assesses adherence to the principles, through a set of indicators and questions for each principle.

 The indicator acts as a category or signal for identifying deisgn choices in DAOs, and the question is a specific inqiurity, generally following from the indicator, about a DAO's design choices (or design components).

-The questions help connect/bridge the vision of DAOs to real-world practices, by helping identifying design choices/components (and practices embedding those design choices) that can be implemented to reach the DAO vision, generally by deriving insights from DAO-related academic and grey literature.
+The questions help connect/bridge the vision of DAOs to real-world practices, by helping %%to interpret the principle,%% to identify design choices/components (and practices embedding those design choices) that can be implemented to reach the DAO vision, generally by deriving insights from DAO-related academic and grey literature.

+%%The questions serve as an interpretation of the principle?%%

 The questions are designed to be independent, such that the answer or response to one question does not depend on the answer to another question.